PISA for Schools - FAQs

 PISA is an international study that was launched by the OECD in 1997, first administered in 2000 and now covers over 80 countries.
 Every 3 years the PISA survey provides comparative data on 15-year-olds’ performance in reading, mathematics and science.
 In addition, each cycle explores a distinct “innovative domain” such as Collaborative Problem Solving (PISA 2015) and Global Competence (PISA 2018).
 The results have informed education policy discussions at the national and global level since its inception.

 While PISA is intended to deliver national level results, the PISA-based Test for Schools is designed to deliver school-level results for school improvement and benchmarking purposes.
 Because both assessments are based on the same framework, the results are comparable, meaning that individual schools benchmark their performance with that of national education systems from around the world.

 Given our global, knowledge-based economy, it has become more important than ever before to compare students not only to local or national standards, but also to the performance of the world’s top-performing school systems.
 There has been growing interest in comparing student performance to international benchmarks, both as a gauge of how prepared students are to participate in a globalised society and as a means of setting targets above and beyond basic proficiency levels or local expectations.

 To date, the assessment has been delivered in more than 2 200 schools cumulatively.
 School leaders and teachers have reported using results to:

 OECD-accredited organisations are responsible for the implementation of the assessment.
-Under the rigorous technical oversight from the OECD, the accredited service providers administer the assessment to schools and, subsequently, perform data analysis and deliver school reports.
+Under rigorous technical oversight from the OECD, the accredited National Service Providers (NSPs) administer the assessment to schools using a digital platfrom run by the International Platform Provider (IPP).